sachinnits/Project_System_Monitor_Project_CPP/README.md

 2. Build the project: `make build`

 3. Run the resulting executable: `./build/monitor`

+This is my version of how the system monitor will look!
 ![Starting System Monitor](images/my_version.PNG)

 4. Follow along with the lesson.